 We promise and assure you that we take data protection seriously and make every effort to meet the requirements of the Data Protection Act.

-If your circumstances do change, you move home, change your phone number or wish to unsubscribe to the Sandwell Talking News, please call the office on 0121 525 4810 or email sandwellTN@gmail.com so that we can make the necessary changes.
+If your circumstances do change, you move home, change your phone number or you no longer wish to receive the Sandwell Talking News in the post, please call the SVI office on 0121 525 4810 or email sandwelltn@gmail.com so that we can make the necessary changes.

 Useful links